pooja02-zz/node-js-blog/README.md

 ## How to deploy?

-* Download all the files
+* Clone the repository
+* Enter values in .env_sample file and rename it to .env for your local build
-* Install npm
+* Install npm (and dependencies)
+* Deploy by giving command npm start